C-Play : Cluster Media Player

 C-Play is a video/media player developed for cluster environments where you need multiple computers and/or displays to run your content on.
 The displays could be flat or curved in any setup that is supported by our underlying toolkit SGCT and any media format supported by MPV.

-These are just some features that set C-Play apart from others media/video players:
+These are just some features that set C-Play apart from other media and video players:

 • Stereoscopic (Side-by-side or Top-Bottom) and Monoscopic